 Distracted driving demerits in Alberta can be handed out for:

-- Holding, viewing or manipulating a cell phone or other electronic device
+- Holding, viewing or manipulating a cell phone or other device

 - Using a GPS system while driving